paulklein22/bamazon/README.md

 ![Screenshot](/images/purchase.png)

 ### The stock quantity is decreased following a sale.
-This is also refelected in the SQL database.
+This is also reflected in the SQL database.

 ![Screenshot](/images/quantity.png)